brycegit/brycegit.github.io/src/pages/refactoring-patterns/index.md

 date: "2020-03-04T13:55:09.293Z"
 ---

-Refactoring code has become one of my absolute favorite things to do.
-By refactoring code you’re able to:
+Refactoring code has become one of my favorite things to do as a developer.
+It can have a major impact on code cleanliness, readability, and maintainability.
-1. Make your code easier to understand (for both others and future you!).
-1. Better understand other people’s code as well as design patterns at play.
-1. Catch issues and/or bugs that may have otherwise gone unnoticed.

-When refactoring code, it’s helpful to use existing refactoring patterns.
-This will make the new design easier to understand for others, and easier to implement yourself.
+In this post I’ll outline 6 refactoring patterns that I've found to be very useful and provide examples of each.
+Many are inspired by Martin Fowler's “Refactoring” book, which I highly recommend if you're looking to better understand common refactoring patterns.

 (Side note: having good test coverage is also a _CRUCIAL_ part of refactoring, but is outside the scope of this post.)

-In this post I’ll outline my top 6 favorite refactoring patterns, and give examples of when they are useful and how to use them.
-Many of these are inspired by Martin Fowler's “Refactoring” book, which I highly recommend if you are looking to better understand common refactoring patterns.

 While the examples are in JavaScript, each pattern should be applicable to any programming language.